shihwesley/CMPE255/Assignment 3/README.md

 Hello

-This is the Git Repo for CMPE255 Assignment 3 includesm EDA, Auto EDA and Apache Beam.
+This is the Git Repo for CMPE255 Assignment 3 includes EDA, Auto EDA and Apache Beam.